bflaven/BlogArticlesExamples/automate_po_job_demo_support/README.md

 # automate_po_job_demo_support

-**A post on how to work with effocientcy on customer suport with the help of streamlit, sqlalchemy and keyBert.**
+**A post on how to work with efficiency on customer support with the help of Streamlit, Sqlalchemy and keyBert.
+To answer as quick as possible to your consumer feedback!**

 **My first concern is "How can I optimize the support that I currently made as a PO?".
 I build an application to store mail templates' system.**